hertogp/spfcheck/README.md

 specify DNS data on the command line.
 If the file exists, it is read and used to prepopulate the cache.
 Otherwise, the text will be read as DNS data.
 This makes it possible to try out records before publishing them in DNS.
-That file should contain 1 RR record per line using either:
+That file should contain 1 RR record per line using:
+- `domain type rdata`
-- `domain  type  rdata|error`
+- `domain type error`
 - `domain error`

 Where: